17 Walks in Edinburgh to Get Your Step Count Up!

 Torduff Water (2 miles/3 kilometres) – moderate.
 Views of Moorland and Edinburgh.
 Start at Bonaly Country Park car park.

-Read next: Fun Things to do in Edinburgh With Kids.
+Read next: Fun Things to Do in Edinburgh With Kids.

 Inverleith Park

-Inverleith Park is popular for dog walks in Edinburgh, as well as for those looking for a casual stroll.
-The public park is perfect for sunbathing, picnics and family days out.
+Inverleith Park is popular for dog walks in Edinburgh and those looking for a casual stroll.

 Inverleith Park is adjacent to the Royal Botanical Gardens in the North of the City.
-There’s a large pond which offers a scenic walk and the Sundial Garden is well worth checking out too.

 Royal Botanical Gardens